opensciencegrid/images/opensciencegrid/cvmfs-nodeplugin/k8s/cvmfs/README.txt

 kubectl create -f storageclasses/

 # Create the PersistentStorageClaims for both osg and osggpus namespaces
+# Only one namespace can use it right now
-kubectl create -n osg -f pvcs/ kubectl create -n osggpus -f pvcs/ kubectl create -n osgcpus -f pvcs/
+#kubectl create -n osg -f pvcs/
+kubectl create -n osggpus -f pvcs/
+#kubectl create -n osgcpus -f pvcs/